Ultimate Guide to Potassium in Food

 4 oz portion: 712mg - 16% DV

-Who would have thought a fish dinner had electrolytes?
+Who would have thought a fish dinner could hydrate you?
 Salmon is also full of omega 3 fatty acids like EPA and DHA, which are important for just about everything from inflammation to brain development.

 It's also has high quality protein, Vitamin D, selenium and other fats that are beneficial for skin health too.

-The great thing is that you get so much of it in small fish portions that you don't need to eat much to get the nutrition.
-Tuna, halibut, snapper filets or clams have some but not nearly as much.
+The great thing is that you get large amounts of it in small fish portions / serving sizes that you don't need to eat huge servings to get the nutrition.
+Tuna, mackerel halibut, snapper filets or clams have some but not nearly as the amount of salmon.

 5. White Potatoes (With Skin)